Classic Vanilla Cake

 Preheat oven to 350

-Set up your mixer of choice and cream butter and sugar together.
-I use organic cane sugar, but any will do.
+Cream butter and sugar together.
 If mixing by hand like I did, don’t be afraid to use a fork to whisk (it’s much easier than a hand whisk for this part).
 I also recommend placing a medium bowl inside a larger one to mix wet ingredients if mixing by hand.
 The reason for both bowls, is that the mixing can get messy, so it’s nice to use the larger bowl as a barrier if any ingredients happen to fling out.
 You can also use the larger bowl to mix dry ingredients after.

 Once butter and sugar mixture is light and fluffy, make a small well in the center of the bowl, then whisk in eggs.

-Measure just under one cup of half and half (or milk).
-Then add 1 tbsp lemon juice (optional), stir and let sit for 5 mins.
+Measure cream (or milk).
+Then add 1/2 tbsp lemon juice (optional), stir and let sit for 5 mins.
 This is to mimic buttermilk for a more tender cake.
-The lemon juice doesn’t make the cake taste like lemon and adds just the right amount of acidity for the milk.
-If you don’t have lemon juice, ACV or white vinegar will work.
-You may also use buttermilk instead of the lemon and half and half mixture if you have it or prefer it.
-I personally never use buttermilk, because I never buy it.
-Plus, I enjoy this method and I like the end result better.
-HOWEVER, if you don’t have buttermilk or lemon juice, you can skip this step, and just add regular milk right into the liquid ingredients.
+The lemon juice doesn’t make the cake taste like lemon, and adds just the right amount of acidity for the milk.
+You can also use buttermilk instead of the lemon and cream if you have it or prefer it.
+I personally never buy buttermilk, but almost always have a bowl of lemons in my kitchen, so that’s why I prefer this method.
+HOWEVER, if you don’t have buttermilk or lemon juice, you can skip this step, and just add regular milk.

-Add milk to the liquid ingredients, followed by vanilla.
+Add in milk, followed by vanilla.
 Whisk well.
-If you used the lemon and half and half method, don’t worry about the cream getting lumpy or looking curdled before adding.
+If you used the lemon and cream method, don’t worry about the cream getting lumpy or looking curdled before adding.
 I know it sounds gross, but it’s actually suppose to happen.

-Remove the medium bowl from the large bowl, then sift 2 cups of flour into the large bowl.
+Remove the medium bowl from the large bowl, then sift 2 levelled cups of flour into the large bowl.
 Sifting makes for a smoother cake batter.
 And if you desire a “fluffier” texture, I recommend using cake flour.
-Also, make sure to level off for accurate measurement.

 Whisk in baking powder and salt.
 If you used salted butter in this recipe, add only 1/4 tsp of salt instead of 1/2.